spark-jobserver/spark-jobserver/README.md

 ### NEW SparkJob API

 Note: As of version 0.7.0, a new SparkJob API that is significantly better than the old SparkJob API will take over.
-Existing jobs should continue to compile against the old `spark.jobserver.SparkJob` API, but this will be deprecated in the future.
+Existing jobs should continue to compile against the old `spark.jobserver.JSparkJob` API, but this will be deprecated in the future.
 Note that jobs before 0.7.0 will need to be recompiled, older jobs may not work with the current SJS example.
 The new API looks like this:

 ```scala
 object WordCountExampleNewApi extends NewSparkJob {